 Charles McMartin

-Dr. McMartin's research explores the leadership of past and present student activists who reshaped educational institutions to reflect the cultural and linguist assets of their communities.
-His in-progress manuscript argues that coalitional leadership provides an important pedagogical frame for teaching the rhetoric of past and present student activism as a collaborative problem-solving process concerned with enabling collective action within students' local community.
-His research on leadership also includes the Next-Gen faculty and staff leadership.
+Charles McMartin, Assistant Professor, PhD, University of Arizona; MA, KU Leuven; MAT, University of Northern Colorado.
+Dr. McMartin's research explores the leadership of past and present student activists who have reshaped educational institutions to reflect the cultural and linguistic assets of their communities.
+His current book project argues that coalitional leadership provides an important pedagogical frame for teaching the rhetoric of student activism as a collaborative problem-solving process focused on enabling collective action within students' local communities.
+Dr. McMartin also researches the leadership practices of early-career faculty and staff.
+His forthcoming coedited collection, Next-Gen Perspectives on Leadership: Coalitional Strategies for Launching Careers, Renewing Curricula, and Defending Democracy (Utah State University Press), highlights how emerging scholars in writing studies are using coalitional leadership to meet the generational challenges reshaping higher education.

-- McMartin, Charles, and Thomas P. Miller, “Challenging Opportunities Facing NextGen Faculty.”
-College English, vol. 86, no. 3, Jan.
+- McMartin, Charles and Thomas P. Miller, “Challenging Opportunities Facing NextGen Faculty.”
+College English.
+Vol. 86, no. 3, Jan.
 2024.
 DOI: https://doi.org/10.58680/ce2024863195.

-- "The Civic Education of Ignacio Bonillas: Revising Ambient Notions of Citizenship in the Arizona-Sonora Borderlands."
+- McMartin, Charles.
+"The Civic Education of Ignacio Bonillas: Revising Ambient Notions of Citizenship in the Arizona-Sonora Borderlands."
 Rhetoric Review, vol. 43, no. 1, 27 Mar.
 2024.
-DOI: https://doi.org/10.1080/07350198.2023.2286139.
+DOI:10.1080/07350198.2023.2286139.

-- McMartin, Charles, and Briona Diaz.
+- McMartin, Charles and Briona Diaz.
 "Learning from the Legacy of Student Activism on Our Own Campuses."
 Peitho Journal, vol. 25, no. 4, 19 Oct.
 2023.

 - McMartin, Charles, Eric House, and Thomas Miller.
 “Culturally Sustaining Pedagogies to Restore Individual and Collective Well-Being.”
 Composition Studies, vol. 50, no. 2, 2022, pp. 77-94.